SerkanSipahi/consistentity/README.md

 [![npm](https://img.shields.io/npm/v/consistentity.svg?style=flat)](https://www.npmjs.com/package/consistentity)
 [![devDependency Status](https://david-dm.org/SerkanSipahi/consistentity/dev-status.svg)](https://david-dm.org/SerkanSipahi/consistentity#info=devDependencies)

->Maintain Datas/Collections at one point.
+>Maintain your Datas/Entities at one point and manipulate it( encapsulated ) at one point with a small(~1kb), well tested, Libraray.

 ## Getting Started

 This library is written in ECMAScript 6, therefore it requires Node.js >=0.10.00 and the npm( node-package-manager ) >=1.3.0 for transforming ES6 Code to ES5.
 Please make sure that you have installed Node.js and npm before you run e. g. "make build"( see below Usage ).
 You also need [make](http://goo.gl/i5CuuV) which is already available on Linux and MacOS.